Eccentricity (behavior)

 Eccentricity (also called quirkiness) is an unusual or odd behavior on the part of an individual.
 This behavior would typically be perceived as unusual or unnecessary, without being demonstrably maladaptive.
 Eccentricity is contrasted with normal behavior, the nearly universal means by which individuals in society solve given problems and pursue certain priorities in everyday life.
 People who consistently display benignly eccentric behavior are labeled as "eccentrics".

 Etymology

 From Medieval Latin eccentricus, derived from Greek ekkentros, "out of the center", from ek-, ex- "out of" + kentron, "center".
-Eccentric first appeared in English essays as a neologism in 1551 as an astronomical term meaning "a circle in which the earth, sun, etc. deviates from its center."
+Eccentric first appeared in English essays as a neologism in 1551, as an astronomical term meaning "a circle in which the earth, sun, etc. deviates from its center."
+(See Orbital eccentricity.)
 Five years later, in 1556, an adjective form of the word was used.
 In 1685, the definition evolved from the literal to the figurative, and eccentric is noted to have begun being used to describe unconventional or odd behavior.
 A noun form of the word – a person who possesses and exhibits these unconventional or odd qualities and behaviors – appeared by 1832.